Rodeph Sholom Religious School

 A Jewish education is one of the most precious gifts you will give your child.
 From Judaism they will gain faith to sustain them in times of trouble and they will find a community in which to celebrate life’s successes.
 Judaism will add meaning and depth to their lives and root their actions in values.

-The core of our Judaica curriculum is built around the three pillars of Jewish life – Torah, Avodah (prayer) and G’milut Hasadim (deeds of loving kindness).
+The core of our Judaica curriculum is built around the three pillars of Jewish life – Torah, Avodah (prayer) and G’milut Chasadim (deeds of lovingkindness).
 Torah is the central text of Judaism—a place to learn about our ancestors and to guide our actions.
-Prayer is the heart of Jewish life, making up the rhythms and cycles of daily, weekly, holiday and life- cycle observance.
-G’milut Hasadim is the actualization of Jewish values—the way we interact with the world and leave it a better place.
+Prayer is the heart of Jewish life, making up the rhythms and cycles of daily, weekly, holiday and life-cycle observance.
+G’milut Chasadim is the actualization of Jewish values—the way we interact with the world and leave it a better place.

 Our school could not be the warm, remarkable place that it is without our dedicated parents.
 You are a role model to your children about how Jewish life is lived.
 Your participation in school activities and your feedback on your family’s experience here helps us to continually refine our program.
 Open communication is a cornerstone to the Religious School’s strength.
 We look forward to getting to know your family and to working with you throughout the upcoming school year.